MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="set_symmetric_difference"></a> `set_symmetric_difference`

-Unites all of the elements that belong to one, but not both, of the sorted source ranges into a single, sorted destination range, where the ordering criterion may be specified by a binary predicate.
+Unites all of the elements that belong to one, but not both, of the sorted source ranges into a single, sorted destination range.
+A binary predicate may specify the ordering criterion.

 ```cpp
 template<class InputIterator1, class InputIterator2, class OutputIterator>